duracelltomi/gtm4wp/readme.txt

 = 1.17 =

 * Added: pagePostTerms data layer variable will now also include a meta key with post meta values that does not start with the _ character.
 This should allow to utilize custom fields added by plugins like Advanced Custom Fields.
+* Added: new filter: gtm4wp_post_meta_in_datalayer to limit which post meta should be present with with the previously added feature.
 * Added: ability to use a custom path for your server side GTM container.
 This makes GTM4WP compatible with services like stape.io
 * Added: new advanced option to disable browser console.log() messages on frontend
 * Added: new filter: gtm4wp_purchase_datalayer to be able to alter data layer content for the purchase data